CIRCUMCISION AND THE MILITARY SERVICE

 Jeffrey R. Wood has suggested a possible military “advantage” of circumcision.
 Perhaps the circumcised recruit would be more willing to risk injury or death in battle because his body has already been injured with the loss of his foreskin.

-For some military authorities and other people, revulsion to foreskins may be akin to the intense hatred for beards, mustaches, and longer hair on men that has been so prevalent — especially during the 1960s.
+For some military authorities and other people, revulsion to foreskins may be akin to the intense hatred for beards, mustaches, and longer hair on men that was so prevalent in past decades, especially during the 1960s.
 The public needed at least a decade to learn that society is not going to fall apart as a result of longer hair or facial hair.
 Hopefully in the future we can become equally relaxed about foreskins.

 Sylvia Topp relates: